Lux-AI-Challenge/Lux-Design-S1/specs.md

 There can be at most one unit on tiles without a [CityTile](#CityTiles).
 Moreover, units cannot move on top of the opposing team’s [CityTiles](#CityTiles).
 However, units can stack on top of each other on a friendly [CityTile](#CityTiles).

-If two units attempt to move to the same tile that is not a [CityTile](#CityTiles), this is considered a collision and the move action is cancelled.
+If two units attempt to move to the same tile that is not a [CityTile](#CityTiles), this is considered a collision, and the move action is canceled.

 ### Workers